argoproj-labs/argocd-vault-plugin/README.md

     You can find the full documentation on configuring Kubernetes Authentication [Here](vaultproject.io/docs/auth/kubernetes#configuration).

-Once ArgoCD and Kubernetes are configured, you can then set the required environment variables for the plugin:
+Once Argo CD and Kubernetes are configured, you can then set the required environment variables for the plugin:
 ```
 VAULT_ADDR: Your HashiCorp Vault Address
 AVP_TYPE: vault